- Last Updated: 20 July 2015

 PSY 241 (3)

 The course examines the impact of substance use and abuse on the individual and on society.
 In addition, the course provides a balanced account of all of the aspects of this subject, interpreting its complex nature.
 Prerequisite: Psy 101.
 Three lecture.

 PSY 250 (4)

 This capstone course in psychology critically examines the scientific study of social thinking, social influence, and social relations.
 General Education: Social and Behavioral Sciences.
 Special Requirements: Intensive Writing/Critical Thinking; Ethnic/Race/Gender Awareness; Global and International Awareness.
-Prerequisite: PSY 101.
+Prerequisite: PSY 101 and any 3 credits of a 200-level PSY course or Consent of Instructor for transferred coursework.
 Pre/Co-requisite: *ENG 102.
 Four lecture.